-Several studies indicate that a substantial proportion of the migrants who arrive in Europe by irregular means, and stay and work irregularly for a period, are able to obtain a work permit and a legal right of residency within a few years.
-According to a poll conducted by the Spanish National Office of Statistics, 40 percent of newly arrived migrants in Spain did not have a residency permit, while this was true for only 10 percent of the surveyed migrants at large (González-Enríquez 2010).
-Another study carried out by UNDP (2019) in Europe indicates that a substantial proportion of the migrants who come irregularly to Europe are able to obtain legal documents for reasons other than humanitarian need or protection; 60 percent of respondents that had come to Europe by irregular means (without claiming asylum) had been able to obtain legal documents to work after 9-14 years.
-Among the ones who have stayed 3-4 years, 23 percent report that they are already legally allowed to work (UNDP 2019).
+Several studies indicate that a substantial proportion of the migrants who arrive in Europe by irregular means and stay and work irregularly for a period are able to obtain a work permit and a legal right of residency within a few years.
+According to a poll conducted by the Spanish National Office of Statistics, 40 per cent of newly arrived migrants in Spain did not have a residency permit, while this was true for only 10 per cent of the surveyed migrants at large (González-Enríquez 2010).
+Another study carried out by UNDP (2019) in Europe indicates that a substantial proportion of the migrants who come irregularly to Europe are able to obtain legal documents for reasons other than humanitarian need or protection.
+60 per cent of respondents that had come to Europe by irregular means (without claiming asylum) had been able to obtain legal documents to work after 9-14 years.
+Among the ones who had stayed 3-4 years, 23 per cent reported that they were already legally allowed to work (UNDP 2019).
 It is likely that three different processes work together to produce these findings.
-First, the survey methodology itself, is likely to be biased in favour of the migrants who have obtained legal documents.
+First, the survey methodology itself is likely to be biased in favour of the migrants who have obtained legal documents.
 Potential respondents without a permit to work may be more reluctant to participate in an interview, and if they do, to admit to working or staying illegally.
-Secondly, it is also possible that a selection take place on European soil, where the ones who are not able to obtain legal work are more likely to return.
-However, the current body of qualitative and quantitative research combined indicates that for migrants who come to Europe by irregular means, there is a reasonable chance that their legal status will change, and that a substantial share will change their legal status and obtain legal documents to work over time.
+Secondly, it is also possible that a selection takes place on European soil, where the ones who are not able to obtain legal work are more likely to return.
+However, the current body of qualitative and quantitative research combined indicates that for migrants who come to Europe by irregular means, there is a reasonable chance that their legal status will change, and that a substantial share will over time change their legal status and obtain legal documents to work.

-2.6 Some irregular migrants aspire to stay even if they do not get regularized however, indicate that this may not always be the case.
-Few studies systematically differentiate between subgroups of irregular migrants according to their plans for regularisation, but a study by Van Meeteren and colleagues (Van Meeteren et al. 2009) is an important exception.
-The authors identify three subgroups of irregular migrants in Belgium and the Netherlands based on how migration enters into their life strategies.
-The first group is made up of "target earners" who have an ambition of saving up money to bring back home to their country of origin and fulfil their dreams there.
-Some of these migrants do get work permits to allow them to work legally, but for this group, obtaining a work permit or right to stay is not an important goal in itself.
-The second group come to Europe with a dream of staying long term and hope to secure legal residence through marriage, asylum, or other processes, but have no concrete plans for how they will achieve this.
+2.6 Some irregular migrants aspire to stay even if they do not get regularised

+It is sometimes assumed that the migrants who come by irregular means all have an intention of obtaining legal documents, at least if they intend to stay long term.
+However, the few studies that address the regularisation ambitions of irregular migrants indicate that this may not always be the case.
+An important study among the few that systematically differentiate between subgroups of irregular migrants according to their plans for regularisation is one by Van Meeteren and colleagues (Van Meeteren et al. 2009).
+The authors identify three subgroups of irregular migrants in Belgium and the Netherlands based on how migration fits into their life strategies.
+The first group consists of "target earners" who have an ambition of saving up money to bring back home to their country of origin and fulfil their dreams there.
+Some of these migrants do get work permits to allow them to work legally, but for this group, obtaining a work permit or right to stay is not an important goal.
+The second group come to Europe with a dream of staying long term and hope to secure legal residence through marriage, asylum, or other processes, but have no specific plans for how they will achieve this.
 The last group do not have ambitions or expectations of regularisation but nevertheless have no intention of returning to their country of origin.
-The study shows that not only is there a substantial group of migrants in Belgium and the Netherlands who do not seek regularisation, but also that some in this group intend to remain in Europe long term, without being regularised.
+The study shows that not only is there a substantial group of migrants in Belgium and the Netherlands who do not seek regularisation, but also that some in this group intend to remain in Europe long term without being regularised.